dkosmari/gnome-shell-extension-totp/README.md

      rooted status, Steam Mobile version, etc.

-  2. The `shared_secret` is encoded in `Base64`, not `Base32`; so when you import it, select `base64`.
-The secret will still be stored in the keyring in `base32` encoding, so don't be alarmed that it "changed."
+  2. The `shared_secret` is encoded in `Base64`, not `Base32`; so when you import it, select `Base64`.
+The secret will still be stored in the keyring in `Base32` encoding, so don't be alarmed that it "changed" after you saved it.

   3. Set `Digits = 5`.
 Everything else is the default: `Period = 30`, `Algorithm = SHA-1`.

-  4. The issuer must be `Steam`, to activate the special OTP encoding that Steam Guard uses.
-Otherwise it will generate plain decimal code.
+  4. The issuer must be `Steam`, to activate the special OTP encoding that Steam Guard uses, using letters.
+Otherwise it will generate authentication codes in decimal, which are not recognized by Steam.